actionhero/actionhero-tutorial/README.md

 - [Getting Started](https://www.actionherojs.com/get-started#getting-started)

-ActionHero is a node.ts package.
+Actionhero is a node.ts package.
 Be sure you have node.ts (version >= 8.0.0) installed.
 Node comes with [npm](http://npmjs.org), the node package manager. `npm` includes a command `npx` we can use to run actionhero simply.

 This guide was written on OSX It should be appropriate for any version of OSX > 10.6.
 It should also work on most Linux distributions (Ubuntu, CentOs, Fedora, etc).
 The concepts presented here should also be appropriate for windows users, but many of the "Getting Started" commands will not work as described here.
 If you are looking for help on getting started on Windows, Mark Tucker has [a video tutorial for windows users](http://www.youtube.com/watch?v=PwbuJM03XFc)